Is Yeast Vegan? Can vegans Eat Yeast?

 Nutritional yeast (flakes) is mainly available in health food stores and in natural food or organic shops.
 In addition to water and fat, nutritional yeast is also the basis for the production of vegetarian spreads and pies – often also known as nutritional yeast paste.
 The flakes are great as an ingredient for cheese substitutes – vegan of course.

-4 Ways for Vegan to include Yeast in their Diet
+4 Ways for Vegans to include Yeast in their Diet

 There are different varieties of yeast diets for vegans.
 The most common include: